Skip to main content

 2. keystore-m_*.json - contains your public key and encrypted private key.

-Copy the validator_keys folder to your primary machine's consensus folder.
-Run the following command to import your keystores, replacing <YOUR_FOLDER_PATH> with the full path to your consensus/validator_keys folder:
+If needed, copy the validator_keys folder to your primary machine.
+Run the following command to import your keystores, replacing <YOUR_FOLDER_PATH> with the full path to your validator_keys folder:

 You’ll be prompted to specify a wallet directory twice.
 Provide the path to your consensus folder for both prompts.
-You should see Successfully imported 1 accounts, view all of them by running accounts list when your account has been successfully imported into Prysm.
+You should see Imported accounts [...] view all of them by running accounts list when your account has been successfully imported into Prysm.

 Next, go to the Mainnet Launchpad’s deposit data upload page and upload your deposit_data-*.json file.
 You’ll be prompted to connect your wallet.